cvnlab/GLMsingle/docs/source/wiki.md

 example), independently give each half to GLMsingle, and then test your hypothesis that indeed responses are reliable across the two halves.

-### I noticed that GLMsingle needs some conditions to repeat across runs.
-But my experiment is not fully balanced in this regard (or I have just a few repeats).
-Is this a problem?

-In general, we don't think that perfect balancing is that critical.
-The reason lies in thinking about the nature of the technique --- the repeats are simply used to set the hyperparameters (number of nuisance regressors; fractional regularization amount for each voxel).
-In our experience, even just a handful of repeats appears to be sufficient to robustly guide the estimation of the hyperparameters.
-Thus, even if you can code only a subset of the trials in your experiment as condition repeats, this may be sufficient to guide the hyperparameter estimation, and the overall results from GLMsingle might be quite good.
-(In fact, there are very few repeats in the NSD and BOLD5000 datasets, which are the main two datasets demonstrated in the GLMsingle pre-print.)

 ### How does R<sup>2</sup> start becoming meaningful in the full FITHRF_GLMDENOISE_RR version?

 For a single-trial design matrix, note that in a sense the predictors are